 This can be shown in a variety of different ways, from handing out a few tasty dog treats, to petting or playing with the dog for a little bit.

 How you leave a session can often set the tone for the next, so keep that in mind.
 You want the dog to associate the training time with happiness and fun, not anger and sadness.
 Ending on a good note will ensure the dog is open to the next session and will be ready to go.

-No matter the behavior you are trying to train, the tips in this article will be able to help.
-These are far from the only training tips to help you succeed, but are some of the most important to keep in mind for the best results.
+Learning how to train a dog is a great bonding experience for you and your four-legged buddy.
+No matter the behaviour you are trying to train, the tips in this article will be able to help.
+These are far from the only free dog training tips to help you succeed, but are some of the most important to keep in mind for the best results.